OWASP/www-policy/operational/events.md

 ### Content

-Content will be created be sources and selected by the Program Team in accordance with the {Program Teams Charter](https://www.globalappsec.org/forms/team_application).
+Content will be created be sources and selected by the Program Team in accordance with the [Program Teams Charter](https://www.globalappsec.org/forms/team_application).
 OWASP Staff will be responsible for keynote speakers and non-programmatic content.

 Content will be shared with the community when possible.
 OWASP will not incur additional expenses such as web casting, third party hosting sites, or video recording in order to make the content available to those that were not in attendance.